rlipsc/polymorph/README.md

 # Owned components and removing indirection

 System can 'inline' component data into their work list, ensuring that each system item contains component data side by side in memory.
 Systems that own all of their components have no indirection and process memory in a forward access pattern.
-This offers a theoretically higher iteration speed, fewer cache misses, and potentially allowing SIMD optimisations.
+This offers a theoretically higher iteration speed, fewer cache misses, and potentially SIMD optimisations.

 The practical performance advantages from this, however, depend on the nature of the system's work, the size of the components, and whether all or only some of the component data is used.
 This guarantee only applies to the owning system.